 On August 1st, the fee for filing a Record of Survey will increase to $40.00 per sheet.

 For all existing monuments within 30 feet of any planned construction activities (to include road construction or reconstruction, mill and overlay, utility work or construction, etc.) the fee is $400 per monument.
 Upon completion of said construction activities the contractor shall give notice to the Salt Lake County Surveyor’s Office that work is complete.
 The Salt Lake County Surveyor’s Office will inspect the affected monuments to determine any refund amount up to $250.

 *Please see the Monument Permit sections of our website for more information.

 The Government Center, including the Surveyor’s Office, is now fully open and operational.
-Please note that due to ongoing COVID_19 guidelines masks are required for those who are not fully vaccinated.
+Please note that due to ongoing COVID_19 guidelines masks are required for everyone visiting the Government Center, regardless of vaccination status.

 Common Plss Terms